Eden Food for Change

 Founded in 2002, Eden Food for Change’s (EFFC) mission is to “increase access to good food in a dignified manner, develop food skills to encourage healthy eating and empower the community through education, outreach and advocacy.”
 In 2014, EFFC moved away from the typical food bank model of food collection and distribution.
 Its programs now favor a relational long-term approach that provides food for hungry people, and encourages the entire community to access nutritious food and food skills.
 EFFC primarily serves western Mississauga.

-Eden Food for Change's Food Bank program allows individuals to pick up 7 to 10 days of food each month.
-In F2015, 40% of the households served had a net income of less than $200 month.
-The Food Bank served 902 households, which included 423 new families.
-13,316 visits were made to the Food Bank, which served 2,543 unique individuals.
-Over the year, 55,757 lbs of food were donated to other organizations, and 419,360 lbs of food were distributed through the Food Bank.
+Eden Food for Change’s Food Bank program allows individuals to pick up 7 to 10 days of food each month.
+Over the year, 70,987 lbs of food were donated to other organizations, and 471,414 lbs of food were distributed through the Food Bank.
+The food bank was also able to provide 13,890 servings of food to 2,802 individuals.

-Eden Food for Change's Fresh Produce Box program offers community members fruits and vegetables for pickup at discounted prices.
-In F2015, the program distributed 17,017 produce boxes and donated more than 22,000 lbs of produce to the Food Bank.
+Eden Food for Change’s Fresh Produce Box program offers community members fruits and vegetables for pickup at discounted prices.
+In F2016, the program distributed 28,146 produce boxes and donated more than 16,000 lbs of produce to the food bank.
+The number of boxes distributed in F2016 was 63% more than in F2015.

-Eden Food for Change is a medium-sized charity, with monetary donations of $373k and food donations and other goods-in-king of $1.6m in F2015.
-Its administrative costs are 3% of revenues and its fundraising costs are 5% of donations.
-For every $1 donated to the charity, 92 cents is put towards its programs, falling within Ci's reasonable range.
-The charity's funding reserves of $210k result in a program cost coverage ratio, excluding the cost of donated foods, of 28%.
-This means that it can cover 3 months of its annual programs using its existing reserves.
+Eden Food for Change is a medium-sized charity, with monetary donations and special events revenue of $482k and food donations and other goods-in-kind of $1.7m in F2016.
+Its administrative costs are 2% of revenues and its fundraising costs are 5% of donations.
+These costs for 2016 are likely understated as Eden Food for Change does not fully disclose administrative and fundraising expenses on its financial statements.
+For every $1 donated to the charity, 76 cents is put towards its programs, falling within Ci’s reasonable range.
+The charity’s funding reserves of $146k result in a program cost coverage ratio, excluding the cost of donated food, of 17%.
+This means that it can cover 2 months of its annual programs using its existing reserves.

 This charity report is an update that is being reviewed by Eden Food for Change.
 Changes and edits may be forthcoming.